 From its founding in Britain in 1915, the Women’s Institute has been involved in the production of food.
 From encouraging women to become involved in food production during the First World War, through the distribution of seeds, canning of foods and jam making during the Second World War, to the modern day, this exhibition gives the opportunity to engage visitors with how our food tastes have changed over the last century.

-The Exhibition opens on the 21st August and will run until 6th October 2019 at the Museum of East Anglian Life, Stowmarket.
+The Exhibition is now open and will run until 6th October 2019 at the Museum of East Anglian Life, Stowmarket.
 For more information please go to http://www.eastanglianlife.org.uk/

 You can find the museum in Iliffe Way, Stowmarket IP14 1DL